 According to data published by the National Highway Traffic Safety Administration, approximately 2.24 million people were injured in car accidents in 2010 in the United States.
 Accidents involving motor vehicles have the potential to result in serious injuries, many of which can result in life-changing medical complications.
 While car accidents can happen in a plethora of ways, a significant number occur at intersections.
+(If you need to have your car towed from the scene, be sure to have a look at our Tow Truck Guide)

 Intersection accidents can be particularly serious due to a high risk of side-impact collisions, which have the potential to cause severe injuries.
 The good news for victims of intersection accidents is that Florida law may allow them to recover financial compensation for their injuries.
 The first step in ensuring that you get the compensation you deserve after a motor vehicle accident is calling an experienced Florida personal injury lawyer today.